 If you are a first time buyer, it is particularly important that you establish a good relationship with someone you can trust.
 This is the person who will help you choose a rug that is right for you and you should feel comfortable with him and not hesitate to ask questions.

-For more information, go to any section of the consumer tips area by clicking here.
+For more information, go to any section of the consumer tips area.

 Phil Auserehl, Jewel of the Front Range